Cryental/MemoryJSON/README.md

 // Get List of Functions
 var functions = generalTrainers.GetAllFunctions();
-// Returns String with boolean, float, int, etc. You can use Enable and Disable for boolean type, and use SetValve for other number types. var getFunctionType = generalTrainers["Show Ghosts"].GetType();
+// Returns String with boolean or number.
+You can use Enable and Disable for boolean type, and use SetValve for the number type. var getFunctionType = generalTrainers["Show Ghosts"].GetType();

 // Use Functions